 Now, a recent industry report shows that a growing number of home buyers across the country are benefiting from this trend.

-In a June 2018 blog post, the property data company CoreLogic published an in-depth analysis that showed an increase in the percentage of borrowers making down payments less than 5%.
+In a recent blog post, the property data company CoreLogic published an in-depth analysis that showed an increase in the percentage of borrowers making down payments less than 5%.

-Back in 2014, the overall market share of such loans was only 2%.
-It has since risen to 9%, as of the first quarter of 2018.
+A few short years ago, the overall market share of such loans wasn’t very high.
+But it has risen over the past few years.
 This means that more and more home buyers are purchasing houses with down payments of less than 5%.

 Terminology: A loan-to-value (LTV) ratio is a financial term used by lenders to show the ratio between the amount being borrowed and the home’s market value.
 A larger down payment results in a lower LTV ratio, and vice versa.